Orix swoops for $2.2bn Avolon stake

 Japanese financial services buys 30% stake in Dublin-based aircraft lessor

-Kate O’Connell TD (left) with Taoiseach Leo Varadkar John Higgins, president and chief commericial officer, Avolon and Dómhnal Slattery, CEO, Avolon, at the official opening of Avolon’s new Global HQ at No.1 Ballsbridge,.
+Kate O’Connell TD with Taoiseach Leo Varadkar, John Higgins, president and chief commercial officer, Avolon and Dómhnal Slattery, CEO, Avolon, at the official opening of Avolon’s new Global HQ at No.1 Ballsbridge.
+Photograph: Robbie Reynolds

 Ratings agencies Fitch and Moody’s have signalled they would upgrade Avolon on the back of the deal, which is likely to cut the Irish group’s borrowing charges.